simrikservices/simirik-hugo/content/about/introduction.md

 subtext: Simrik Security Gurkha Force (SSGF) offers a multi range of security and construction services to customers in Hong Kong.
-Our mission is to deliver our services consistently that exceeds expectations and build a long-term relationship with our clients in the security and construction industry.
+Our mission is to deliver our services consistently that exceeds expectations and build a long-term relationship with our clients in the security and construction industry.Our Company, SSGF is a dynamic and inovative company.
+We established base in Hong Kong, Nepal and United Kingdom in 2019, holder of Security License Company registered under Chapter 460 of Security and Guarding Ordinance in Hong Kong.
 more: >-
   Simrik Security Gurkha Force (SSGF) offers a multi range of security and construction services to customers in Hong Kong.
 Our mission is to deliver our